renehoek/session-csrf/README.rst

 CSRF_NUMBER_OF_TOKENS_TO_KEEP = 5

-The number of previous issued tokens to keep in the list stored in the session.
+The number of previous issued tokens to keep in the list.

-CSRF_REMOVE_UNUSED_TOKENS_AFTER = 86400
+CSRF_REMOVE_UNUSED_TOKENS_AFTER = 3600

 The max-age in seconds of issued tokens.
-Tokens older then the max-age are removed from the list stored in the session.
+Tokens older then the max-age are removed from the list.

+CSRF_REMOVE_USED_TOKENS = ['True|False'] Default: True

+Once a token is used, remove or keep it on the list.
+Default is to remove the used token from the list.

 Disadvantages
 ------------